LearningLocker/docs/contributing.md

 Contributing
 ============

-There are many ways you can contribute to the Learning Locker projects including:
+There are many ways that you can contribute to the Learning Locker projects including:

 - [Code](#code)
 - [Testing](#testing)